-- Note 1: Although it cannot be used in PIC18F2X1X/4X1X devices in normal operation, the TBLWT instruction is still implemented in the instruction set.
+- Note 1: Although it cannot used be PIC18F2X1X/4X1X devices in normal operation, the TBLWT instruction is still implemented in the instruction set.
 Executing the instruction takes two instruction cycles, but effectively results in a NOP. - 2: The TBLWT instruction is available only in programming modes and is used during In-Circuit Serial ProgrammingTM (ICSPTM).